zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 	#define MAX_BUF_SIZE 256										// maximum number of bytes to publish/receive
 	#define MAX_SUB 15 												// maximum number of subscribe
 	#define CMD_TIME_OUT 100										// maximum time to wait for feedback from AR9331, 100 = 10 sec
-	#define MAX_SHADOW_TOPIC_LEN 64                                 // maximum length in bytes for shadow topic, the metadata length for shadow topic is 32, make sure your thing name length plus that does not exceed this limit

 **Make sure you setup the client, configure it using your configuration and connect it to AWS IoT first.
 Remember to use certs path macros for configuration:**